Bradders81/ms1-escape-rooms/README.md

 1. From within the repository click on 'Code' button with the download icon.
 1. A small menu will appear to give you various options.
 One option is to copy the URL provided in this menu.
 1. Within the Integrated Development Environment (IDE) that you are using, change the directory to the ULR you have just copied.
-1. For more options and details as to how to clone the site click [here](https://docs.github.com/en/free-pro-team@latest/github/using-git/which-remote-url-should-i-use)
+1. For more options and details as to how to clone the site click [here](https://docs.github.com/en/free-pro-team@latest/github/using-git/which-remote-url-should-i-use) You may need to be logged into GitHubto view this page.

 ---

 ## Credits

-In the main I have used the skills have have learned from my studies at the Code Institute.
+In the main I have used the skills I have learned from my studies at the Code Institute.

 The way in which the social media icons/links are set out in an unordered list in the footer is taken from what I learned in the 'Resume Project' as part of the course.